The Best Video, Card, and Board Games- Travel the World from Home

 Ticket to Ride

-One of the best games for travel lovers is Ticket to Ride.
+One of the best board games travel lovers will enjoy is Ticket to Ride.
 Ticket to Ride is a board game in which players must travel by train from one destination to another, creating train journeys that pass through different places and cities as you make your way from your departure point to your final destination.

 There are journey cards which each player chooses from.
 They can be short or long journeys, and players must try to complete each journey card they have to gain points to win the game.